 SCSC 644 Forage Ecology and Management

 Credits 3.
 3 Lecture Hours.
 Investigation of multidisciplinary approaches toward the development of integrated forage, livestock, and wildlife production systems that are economically feasible and environmentally sustainable.
-Prerequisites: Graduate classification or approval of instructor.
+Prerequisites: Approval of instructor and graduate classification.